 3. How to make a smart buying decision

-The truth is, the internet doesn’t understand our particular needs.
+The truth is, the internet doesn’t understand the “paradox of choice.”
+It doesn’t understand our needs!
 It is not a person we can speak to and inform them about our business or personal goals, and it doesn’t have any idea about what would be the best fit for us.

 That’s why it’s key to set your goals – especially if it’s an important business or personal decision – before entering the marketplace and making phone calls.
 Get a clear sense of what your intentions are.
 Why are you buying this product/service?
 What advantages or benefits do you hope to get from it?
 What are your “make-or-breaks” with the product or service?